Emily Kay, an Extraordinary Leader and Pioneer in Our Industry

 Building Her Legacy

 Emily Kay’s collection of hardhats hangs proudly on display along a wall in her father’s home.
-The collection, which documents her 25 years in the construction industry, tracks her career path, from concrete laborer to her role today as Project Executive with Balfour Beatty.
+The collection, which documents her 25 years in the construction industry, tracks her career path, from concrete laborer to her role today as Vice President of Operations with Balfour Beatty.
 It’s a story that exemplifies a willingness to try new things, a focus on learning and development, and above all, an overarching passion for working with people and building enduring relationships.

-With the field experience and construction knowledge, Emily earned through her internships and summer jobs held consistently through those 5 years, she worked her way up the ladder; from laborer, to field layout engineer, to Project Engineer, Assistant Superintendent, and today, the sole female Project Executive overseeing construction in Los Angeles County for one of the largest construction companies nationwide and internationally, Balfour Beatty.
+With the field experience and construction knowledge, Emily earned through her internships and summer jobs held consistently through those 5 years, she worked her way up the ladder; from laborer, to field layout engineer, to Project Engineer, to Assistant Superintendent, to the sole female Project Executive overseeing construction in Los Angeles County for one of the largest construction companies nationwide and internationally, Balfour Beatty, to finally Vice President of Operations.
 From humble schedules, built with post-it notes on butcher-block paper, Emily has crafted her career by doing a little bit of everything to gain experience, familiarity, the trust of her team, and to prove to herself she could.
 “I never wanted to ask someone to do something that I hadn’t already done myself, so my intent was to get out there and try it all, running every piece of equipment I could get my hands on, spending time in every job role” says Emily.